GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Clearly, as we barely scratched the surface, the devil is in the details when it comes to understanding how differences between languages can impact a localization project.
 These are considerations to be assessed in building out your language infrastructure and strategy.

 The truth is, you are not alone.
-All your colleagues in the industry have experienced these issues before, and you have a fantastic pool of resources that can provide expert guidance – your translators, linguists, and localization experts.
+All your colleagues in the industry have experienced these issues before, and you have a fantastic pool of resources that can provide expert guidance—your translators, linguists, and localization experts.
 Experience helps as well, but nobody expects you to remember specific aspects that could mean trouble for any of the multiple languages that you support.

 You need to identify the issues, assess the impact, and discuss possible resolutions with your extended team, meaning you need to make the content “authors” part of this discussion, especially if you need them to adopt new writing or coding practices.